 - & more!

 Scratch itself is like a blank canvas for learning coding concepts.
 It’s the place where young coders can create their art, and where they can improve their skills through experimentation and practice.
-As kids explore what Scratch coding has to offer, they can learn a variety of different coding skills, from problem solving to analytical thinking, that will grow with them on their coding journey beyond Scratch.
+As kids explore what Scratch has to offer, they can learn a variety of different coding skills, from problem solving to analytical thinking, that will grow with them on their coding journey beyond Scratch.

 Basic Programming Concepts